2016 Arsenal L.F.C. season: April

-Arsenal's opponents in the FA Cup Final in May would be Chelsea, and it was they who they faced next in the WSL.
-They fell behind when Fran Kirby took advantage of Van Veenendaal abandoning her post and Jemma Rose's defensive hesitancy to poke the ball into an empty net.
-Arsenal thought they had scored an equaliser through Jordan Nobbs' long range pile driver, only to discover the referee had already blown for an earlier foul on Nobbs.
-It proved to be costly, as Fran Kirby scored her second of the match by scrambling home at a corner after Leah Williamson had cleared Drew Spence's effort off the line.
+Returning to league play, Arsenal faced their upcoming FA Cup Final opponents, Chelsea.
+Fran Kirby gave Chelsea the lead after capitalising on defensive errors.
+Arsenal had an equalising effort from Jordan Nobbs disallowed due to an earlier foul.
+Kirby subsequently scored her second goal from a corner, securing a 2–0 win for Chelsea.

-After back-to-back defeats in the league seriously compromised their title charge, Arsenal returned to winning ways in the away trip to Reading.
-Nobbs' effort from range and Janssen's header at McCabe's corner put Arsenal 2-0 up after 60 minutes.
-Although Emma Follis was able to pull a goal back late on, it proved to be a mere consolation.
+After back-to-back defeats in the league, Arsenal secured an away win against Reading.
+Goals from Nobbs and Janssen put Arsenal 2–0 up after 60 minutes.
+Reading pulled a goal back late on through Emma Follis, but Arsenal won 2–1.

 May

-Arsenal's inconsistent start to the season showed no sign of stopping, as they followed up their win over Reading with a 0-0 draw with Birmingham City.
-Both sides hit the crossbar through Remi Allen and Dominique Janssen, but neither could find a winner.
+Arsenal subsequently drew 0–0 with Birmingham City in the league.
+Both sides hit the crossbar through Remi Allen and Dominique Janssen, but neither could score.

-Arsenal's final game before the summer break was their FA Cup Final against Chelsea at Wembley.
-For once, Arsenal arrived in the Final as underdogs, having fallen behind Chelsea in recent seasons.
-But it was the Gunners who prevailed, with Danielle Carter's curling finish from the wing deceiving Hedvig Lindahl proving to be the difference.
-It was Arsenal's 14th FA Cup in their history, and their first since the Final was moved to the new Wembley Stadium.
+Arsenal's final game before the summer break was their FA Cup Final against Chelsea at Wembley Stadium.
+Arsenal won the match 1–0 after Danielle Carter scored in the first half.
+It was Arsenal's 14th FA Cup title, and their first since the Final was moved to the new Wembley Stadium.

-Summer Break
+Summer break

-During the summer break, Arsenal played a friendly against NWSL side Seattle Reign, managed by former Gunners boss Laura Harvey, the first time a WSL side and an NWSL side had faced each other.
-Arsenal suffered a huge stroke of misfortune just 8 minutes in when Leah Williamson was stretchered off with an ankle injury, ruling her out of action until October.
-Beverly Yanez gave Laura Harvey's side the lead in the first half, but after half-time, Vicky Losada was fouled in the box and Natalia scored the resulting penalty to level the match.
+During the summer break, Arsenal played a friendly against NWSL side Seattle Reign, managed by former Arsenal manager Laura Harvey.
+This was the first time a WSL side and an NWSL side had faced each other.
+Leah Williamson was stretchered off with an ankle injury 8 minutes into the match, ruling her out of action until October.
+Beverly Yanez gave Seattle the lead in the first half, but Natalia scored a penalty in the second half to level the match at 1–1.